SynLube logo SynLube Lube-4-Life®

 Odometer mileages of over 100,000 miles become so common that manufacturers had to start selling new cars with 6 digit odometers so that mileages of over 100,000 miles could be reliably recorded.

-The only cars of that period whose odometers only registered to 99,999 miles were the iconic YUGO, which incidentally did not feature Fuel Injection until their demise for US market in 1992.
+The only cars of that period whose odometers only registered to 99,999 miles were the iconic YUGO, which incidentally did not feature Fuel Injection until their demise in US market in 1992.

 1985 to 1989